snuq/VSEQF/Readme.md

 * Import Additions

+   Allows the cursor to automatically move to the end of the imported sequence, allowing multiple files to be added in sequence very easily.
+This must be enabled in the Quick Functions Settings menu.
    Allows automatic proxy settings to be applied to Movie and Image types while being imported.
    Allows proxies to be automatically generated when importing a Movie or Image.
    Allows setting the length of a single imported image in frames.